Ammar-Bin-Amir/RISC-V/README.md

 ## **Program Execution**

 To check whether the circuit is working or not!
 First of all, a few codes of line (instructions) are typed on online Venus simulator.
 After confirmation, the Dump option of the simulator is clicked that copies the hex address of each instruction.
-Then, open a notepad file and type a header statement v2.0 raw at the top of the file.
-Now copy the hex address and remove 0x0 from each address and save the file in abc.mem format which would be enabled by selecting All Files option.
+Then, open a notepad file and type a header statement **v2.0 raw** at the top of the file.
+Now copy the hex address and remove **0x0** from each address and save the file in abc.mem format which would be enabled by selecting **All Files** option.
 The last step is to upload the code into ROM i.e., load data into ROM.
-This is performed by right clicking on the ROM, in which an option Load Image is selected that allows us to choose the file to be loaded.
+This is performed by right clicking on the ROM, in which an option **Load Image** is selected that allows us to choose the file to be loaded.

 ## **Sample Program**